Visiting the Konzentrationslager Posen

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.

-In the end of 1939, the camp was renamed as a Gestapo prison and transit camp and got to become Geheime Staatspolizei Staatspolizeileitstelle Posen. Übergangslager – Fort VII.
-The condition of the prisoners improved a little during that but it was still a concentration camp.
-Most of the prisoners there were sentenced to death about six months after arriving.
-Or they were transferred to a larger concentration camp, such as Dachau and Auschwitz.
-Rarely, they were released.
+At the end of 1939, the camp was renamed a Gestapo prison and transit camp and got to become Geheime Staatspolizei Staatspolizeileitstelle Posen. Übergangslager – Fort VII.
+The condition of the prisoners improved a little during that, but it was still a concentration camp.

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.